Panzer-Jack/easy-live2d/docs/en/guide/installation.md

-# Installation
+# Installation & Configuration

-This page will guide you through the installation and configuration of EasyLive2D.
+This page will guide you on how to install and configure EasyLive2d.

 ## Installation

-EasyLive2D can be installed through various package managers:
+EasyLive2d can be installed using various package managers:

 ::: code-group
 ```bash [npm]